This warm and cozy Honeynut squash soup topped with crispy sage leaves is exactly what the doctor ordered for cooler weather and darker evenings.

 - Adding a bit more butter to the pan, now make your crispy sage leaves.
 Simply fry them for a couple of minutes, watching so that they don't burn.

-- Blend in a food processor or with an immersion blender and return to low heat.
+- Blend in a food processor or with an immersion blender with another tablespoon of cold butter and return to low heat before serving if it needs to. be warmed up again.

-- Ladle the Honeynut squash soup into warm bowls and top with the crispy sage leaves and crunchy croutons.
+- Ladle the butternut squash soup into warm bowls and top with the crispy sage leaves and crunchy croutons.
 Drizzle over some heavy cream and serve.

 Here are a few ways you can make this dish suit you.

-- Spicy - add chili pepper flakes or cayenne pepper while cooking to give this a bit of heat.
+Add chili pepper flakes or cayenne pepper while cooking to give this easy soup recipe a bit of heat.

-- Vegan - Make this honeynut squash soup vegan by substituting your butter and cream for non-dairy versions and using vegetable broth.
+Make this butternut squash soup vegan by substituting your butter and cream for non-dairy versions (oat cream works well) and using vegetable broth.

 If you love squash recipes, try this quick butternut squash ravioli with a delicious brown butter sauce.